Uses their existence to make revolution irresistible.

 photo: Derrick Beasley

 M. holds the honor of being a 2024-2025 Mellon Community fellow with the Diaspora Solidarity Lab, a 2024 Speculative Fiction fellow of the Roots.
 Wounds.
 Words Winter Storytellers of Color workshop as well as the inaugural Artist-in-Residence at The Beautiful Project (c.
 ‘23).
-TBP uses storytelling via various artforms, primarily photography, to the ends of the creative development and self-efficacy of Black girls, gender expansive youth & women.

 M. is the former Creative Director at the Black Girls’ Guide to Surviving Menopause (c.’19-’24), a storytelling advocacy platform centering the lived experiences of Black folk born with uteruses striving to use narrative change to shift the reproductive justice landscape, our communities and our selves.

-They’ve most recently brought their strategic programming expertise to SISTORIES Literary, as the Program Director of the biennial fellowship, the Luminary Editorial Incubator for Black Feminist Writers.
+They’ve most recently brought their cultural programming expertise to SISTORIES Literary, as the Program Director of the biennial fellowship, the Luminary Editorial Incubator for Black Feminist Writers.
 This program nurtured 6 Black queer creatives in the art of publishing and study ot the ends of composing Issue V of SISTORIES litmag.
 SISTORIES believes in preseving and expanding on the Black literary tradition rooted in communal and professional development of Black writers based in the American Souf.

 *Mariah is one of the 2000+ poets and writers who boycotted The Poetry Foundation due to their censorship of anti-genocide/pro-Palestinian voices & lack of an anti-imperialist stance considering today’s reality.
 This boycott has since concluded as of March 2024*